-Immerse yourself in nature without limits, with sensational and impressive landscapes of Greenland.
+Immerse yourself in nature without limits, with the sensational and impressive landscapes of Greenland.

 I’ve always searched for wild places and a taste for adventure, and this growing urge led me to begin three expeditions to Greenland.

-For a total of more than three months, I hiked, kayaked, sailed and dogsled through the vast island.
-I was also able to immerse myself in the culture by living with the Intuit, who taught me how to survive the icy, unrelenting weather.
+For a total of more than three months, I hiked, kayaked, sailed, and dogsled through the vast island.
+I was also able to immerse myself in the culture by living with the Inuit, who taught me how to survive the icy, unrelenting weather.

 I couldn’t have imagined the wide variety of feelings I experienced during the first month spent in Greenland.
 I was moved by the contemplation of the wild untouched landscapes I had crossed, fascinated by the enormous icebergs, and truly inspired by this island’s people.